+δ These CI targets may be accelerated by the Automatic Acceleration Mechanism pursuant to section 95484(b).

-* The benchmarks reflect reductions from base year (2010) CI values for conventional jet fuel (89.37).
+* The benchmarks reflect reductions from base year (2010) CI values for fossil jet fuel (89.37).

+** The benchmark for years 2025 through 2045 reflect reductions from revised base year (2010) CI Values for fossil jet fuel (89.43).

+a The benchmark schedule in 2025 has been updated to include a 5% increase in stringency, achieving an 18.75% CI reduction compared to the 13.75% CI reduction specified in the 2018 adopted regulation.

 Carbon Intensity Benchmarks for an Alternative Fuel Other Than a Biomass-Based Diesel Fuel Intended for Use in a Vehicle.

-The Executive Officer will use the benchmarks for gasoline set forth in section 95484(b) for credit and deficit calculations for any alternative fuel, other than biomass-based diesel fuel, if the alternative fuel is used or intended to be used in any single-fuel light- or medium-duty vehicle.
+The Executive Officer will use the benchmarks for gasoline set forth in section 95484(d) for credit and deficit calculations for any alternative fuel, other than biomass-based diesel fuel, if the alternative fuel is used or intended to be used in any single-fuel light- or medium-duty vehicle.

-The Executive Officer will use the benchmarks for diesel fuel set forth in section 95484(c) for credit and deficit calculations for any alternative fuel, other than biomass-based diesel fuel, that is used or intended to be used in any single-fuel application not identified in section 95484(e)(1).
+The Executive Officer will use the benchmarks for diesel fuel set forth in section 95484(e) for credit and deficit calculations for any alternative fuel, other than biomass-based diesel fuel, that is used or intended to be used in any single-fuel application not identified in section 95484(e)(1).

 Carbon Intensity Benchmarks for Biomass-Based Diesel Fuel.
-The benchmark for diesel fuel, set forth in section 95484(c), applies to biomass-based diesel fuel is used or intended to be used in any:
+The benchmark for diesel fuel, set forth in section 95484(e), applies to biomass-based diesel fuel is used or intended to be used in any:

 light-, medium-, or heavy-duty vehicle;